Impeller not spinning? Click here for a video tutorial

 A: This is one of two things.
 The first reason could be that you are attempting to run the machine on a GFCI circuit.
 The second reason is that the circuit you are attempting to run on doesn't have enough power.
 We recommend 20a dedicated for each Osprey, and you can add on equipment from there.

 In any case, if the machine is turning off when you try to run the impeller, fix your power going into the machine first.
 Then, when your machine is unplugged and shut off, you may open the back control panel underneath the vessel with a flat head screwdriver.
-Flip the breakers back into the upwards red position (red means there is live power, and danger.
+Flip the breakers that are in the upper left quadrant back into the upwards red position (red means there is live power, and danger.
 Green means that the circuits are closed).
 Close it all back up, and give it another shot on a clean circuit with enough power!

 Q: The machine quits spinning the impeller, but the machine stays on.
 Example: There is a 2 minute run time in either direction, and it runs for 20 seconds then rests for the remaining 1:40.